anuragsGit24/Portfolio/README.md

 - Remote images are whitelisted via `next.config.ts` `images.remotePatterns`.
 - Skeleton fallbacks are used for dynamically loaded sections to keep perceived performance stable.

-**Lighthouse evidence (recommended)**
-Yes—adding a Lighthouse screenshot is useful if it reflects:
-- the current main branch,
-- a production build,
-- and the same device/network profile.

-A good pattern is keeping it under `public/metrics/` and referencing it from this README.

----

 ## 5) UX & Product Thinking

 **Navigation clarity**